Biden reaches out to Asian Americans after killings — but many remain frustrated by lack of representation

 And White House officials have spent two days working the phones, reaching out to leaders and advocates in the Asian American and Pacific Islander community and reaffirming their commitment to fighting anti-Asian hatred.

-“What I’m conveying to them is, we want you to be a part of the solution,” White House senior adviser Rep. Cedric L. Richmond (D-La.) said in an interview.
+“What I’m conveying to them is, we want you to be a part of the solution,” White House senior adviser Cedric L. Richmond said in an interview.
 “You all have been in the community running these programs.
 We want your expertise, we want your input into how we get past this.
 But it’s also been an intensive two days of making sure that we’re listening.”

 But the flurry of activity comes as the massacre at three spas that left eight people dead is raising new questions about whether Biden has enough people of Asian descent on his staff to fully understand the needs and struggles of the more than 21 million Americans with Asian ancestry.